-Furthermore, the brand has reduced its carbon emissions by 25% and offers carbon-neutral shipping while all packaging is recyclable and/or sourced from recycled materials.
+Furthermore, the brand has reduced its carbon emissions by 25% and offers carbon-neutral shipping while all packaging is recyclable and sourced from recycled materials.

 (US Store only with International Shipping)

-Kjaer Weis’ compact products are refillable, so you never have to worry about accumulating packaging.
-Including everything from lipsticks to pressed powders.
+Kjaer Weis’ compact products come in refillable packaging, so you never have to worry about accumulating packaging, including everything from lipsticks to pressed powders.